★ Creator’s note:

 In 1965, the Malaysian government decided to expel Singapore to prevent any more internal chaos.
 Singapore was officially expelled on 9th August 1965.
 Singapore had no choice but to declare independence on the very same day.

 Vanda was fearful for her future.
 She felt like she couldn’t trust her neighbours that much anymore.
 The day she declared independence wasn't a happy one.
-Instead, she was stressed because she had so many people on her tiny island and she didn't know what to do.
+Instead, she was stressed because she had so many people on her tiny island and she didn't know what to do as a country.
 Another memory she wouldn't forget was how her boss cried on national television while declaring their independence from Malaysia.
-It took her quite some time to realise the situation she was in and the citizen's celebration of her first birthday celebrated on 9th August 1966 was her main motivation to work harder.
+It took her quite some time to realise the situation she was in before deciding to work hard for her people.

 In the process of constantly upgrading herself with new knowledge and dialects (before her boss discouraged the use of spoken dialects), it caused her to suffer quite a bit.
 Her eyesight deteriorated over time and had to wear a pair of thick glasses after being diagnosed with myopia.

 The different languages Singapore pushed herself to learn ended up confusing her, causing her to unintentionally create “Singlish”, an English based creole which borrows words from languages like Bahasa Melayu, Mandarin Chinese, Tamil and Chinese-based dialects like Hokkien, Cantonese and Teochew.
 She once spoke Singlish with pride, however, the other nations other than Malaysia, who spoke in a similar creole, Manglish, couldn't understand her at all.
 In addition, due to the fact that Singlish will affect the speaker's proficiency in English, Singlish is frowned upon by her bosses and is constantly encouraging Singapore and her citizens to speak in proper English.